remy/remysharp.com/public/drafts/my-decade-of-blogging.md

 ## In the beginning

-Although I retrospectively added a single older post, my first post on remysharp.com was [Flickr geo tags](/2006/09/01/flickr-geo-tags).
+Although I retrospectively added a single older post, my first post on this blog was [Flickr geo tags](/2006/09/01/flickr-geo-tags).
 It's honestly nothing to write home about, and the following posts would be fairly mundane (comparatively), but that's okay.

 I wanted to start a blog for a few reasons, but primarily as an online memory of things that would trip me up.
 Then knowing that I'd written about a problem before, I could just "google myself" to find the answer.
 I also wanted to share my experience of running a new business, using my blog as a diary.

-Since I didn't have many of the problems, I also wanted my blog to reflect me a bit too, so I included film reviews (at the time, Julie and I were visiting the cinema twice a week).
+Since I didn't have many of these "Google-able" problems, I also wanted my blog to reflect a bit of me too, so I included film reviews (at the time, Julie and I were visiting the cinema twice a week).

 One of the unexpected (but in retrospect, obvious) side effect is that my communication skills have improved and so has my spelling.
 I always found English skills hard as a kid (everyone close to me is pretty sure that I have some degree of dyslexia), but as I practise writing and spelling more and more each month and each year, it's become much easier.